Shea Theodore Game Preview: Golden Knights vs. Blackhawks

 Theodore Stats vs. the Blackhawks

-- The Blackhawks have conceded 13 goals in total (2.6 per game), which ranks 19th in the NHL in goals allowed.
+- The Blackhawks are 15th in goals allowed, giving up 21 total goals (three per game) in the league.

 |2023-2024 Season